 5 Birds and Animals That Will Shock You in Australia

+Australia is home to some of the world's most interesting animals and birds.
 From the scary to the cute (sort of) – it’s an adventure for any international student!

 The quirky, curious-looking birds are a common sight on university school grounds as well as public parks dotting Australia, from Far North Queensland all the way to New South Wales.
 With a blackish plumage, the Australian bush turkey stands out with a red head and neck, always moving, always glancing, always up to something.